 5) Commentaries, which are scholarly essays and/or critical analyses of up to 1,000 words.
 These submissions may include an abstract and up to 2 table(s) and/or figure(s).
 They must include no more than 25 references.

-6) “From the Field” Articles, which are practitioner-focused essays up to 6,000 words that would be of interest to JSFD’s readership base but do not meet the criteria of any other submission type.
+6) “From the Field” Articles, which are essays up to 6,000 words designed to offer insight from the practitioner perspective on a subject of interest to JSFD’s readership base that does not meet the criteria of any other submission type.
 An abstract of up to 200 words is required.
 Authors interested in this submission type should contact a JSFD Editor prior to working on the manuscript.
 Examples of topics that would fit within this submission type include opinion essays on advocacy, policy, and funding models, among others to stimulate dialogue for advancing sport for development practice, policy, and/or research.
+Fieldwork as part of a research study should still be submitted as a research article.